fermac1/to-do/README.md

-# To‑Do App (with Login) 📝
+# To‑Do App 📝

 A simple to‑do list web application with authentication, deployed on Vercel.
-Users can log in and manage their tasks — add, complete, and delete todos — all in a user-friendly UI.
+Users can log in and manage their tasks — add, complete and delete todos — all in a user-friendly UI.

 ---